 Most importantly, if your dog suddenly becomes aggressive at the dog park, you might want to rethink your socialization strategy.

-Being in an open space with lots of dogs isn’t a good idea until you know your dog responds to basic commands and remains calm.
+Being in an open space with many dogs isn’t a good idea until you know your dog responds to basic commands and remains calm.

 If the situation feels dangerous, remove your dog immediately.